-This water level regime may be temporarily modified by (1) Commission approved maintenance activities; (2) operating emergencies beyond control of the licensee that may include, but are not limited to, the equipment failure or other temporary abnormal operating conditions resulting from extremes in inflows to the project, power supply emergencies, and for public health and safety reasons; or (3) for short periods upon mutual agreement among the licensee, the U.S. Fish and Wildlife Service, Maine Department of Environmental Protection, and the Maine Department of Inland Fisheries and Wildlife.
+This water level regime may be temporarily modified by: (1) Commission approved maintenance activities; (2) operating emergencies beyond the control of the licensee that may include, but are not limited to, equipment failure or other temporary abnormal operating conditions resulting from extremes in inflows to the project, power supply emergencies, and for public health and safety reasons; or (3) for short periods upon mutual agreement among the licensee, the U.S. Fish and Wildlife Service, the Maine Department of Environmental Protection, and the Maine Department of Inland Fisheries and Wildlife.
 If the water level regime is so modified, the licensee shall notify the Commission and the resource agencies as soon as possible, but no later than ten days after each such incident.

 Article 402.
-The licensee shall operate the Skelton Project and release minimum flows annually as follows:
+The licensee shall operate the Bonny Eagle Project and release minimum flows annually as follows:

-- (a) From April 1 through June 30, operate run-of- river, with outflow approximately equal to inflow, with up to one foot drawdown of the project impoundment. - (b) From July 1 through September 30, release an instantaneous minimum flow of 400 cubic feet per second (cfs) guaranteed (that is, when inflow to the impoundment falls below 400 cfs, the licensee shall continue to release 400 cfs by drawing from impoundment storage), with the impoundment drawdown limited to four feet or less from full pond elevation.
-The use of storage to supplement outflow shall be discontinued if the impoundment elevation drops four feet below full pond elevation, that may occur during extended natural low flows.
-Under this condition, outflow shall be equal to inflow.
-When inflow is greater than 400 cfs, the minimum flow release shall be 400 cfs. - (c) From October 1 through November 15, or for an alternate six week period mutually agreed upon by the licensee, the U.S. Fish and Wildlife Service, the Maine Department of Inland Fisheries and Wildlife, the Maine Department of Marine Resources, and the Maine Atlantic Salmon Authority, release an instantaneous minimum flow of 600 cfs or inflow, whichever is less.
-This fall flow period shall be no less and no more than six weeks except upon mutual agreement among the licensee and these fisheries agencies and shall start no sooner than September 1 and no later than October 1. - (d) From November 16 through March 31, release an instantaneous minimum flow of 400 cfs guaranteed.
+(a) From April 1 through June 30, operate run-of-river with outflow approximately equal to inflow, with up to one foot drawdown of the project impoundment;

+(b) From July 1 through September 30, release an instantaneous minimum flow of 400 cubic feet per second (cfs) or inflow, whichever is less;

+(c) From October 1 through November 15, or for an alternate six week period mutually agreed upon by the licensee, the U.S. Fish and Wildlife Service, the Maine Department of Inland Fisheries and Wildlife, the Maine Department of Marine Resources, and the Maine Atlantic Salmon Authority, release an instantaneous minimum flow of 600 cfs or inflow, whichever is less; this fall flow period shall be no less and no more than six weeks except upon mutual agreement among the licensee and fisheries agencies and shall start no sooner than September 1 and no later than October 1;

+(d) From November 16 through March 31, release an instantaneous minimum flow of 250 cfs or inflow, whichever is less; and